leuty/eb-cosmo/README.md

 ulimit -s unlimited
 ulimit -a
 ```
-And if you plan a GPU run, add the following in your submit script:
+And if you plan a **GPU run**, add the following in your submit script:
 ```
 module load craype-accel-nvidia60